abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/README.md

 <p align="center">

-### A complete **self-built, hands-on SOC/SOAR ecosystem portfolio on AWS** demonstrating practical blue-team capability across **detection, triage, investigation, response, threat intelligence, automation, and security visualization**.
+### A complete **self-built, hands-on SOC/SOAR ecosystem portfolio on AWS** demonstrating practical blue-team capability across **detection, triage, investigation, response, threat detection & intelligence, automation, and security visualization**.

 ### This repository is **not a collection of isolated labs** — it is a **connected security operations environment** built from scratch to show how modern SOC workflows operate across multiple integrated projects.